 Examples

-# Concatenate 'Instrument name - Currency (Country)':
+# Return 'Instrument name - Currency (Country)':

-concat(Properties[Instrument/default/Name], ' - ', Properties[Instrument/default/Currency], '(', Properties[Instrument/default/Country], ')')
+Concat(Properties[Instrument/default/Name], ' - ', Properties[Instrument/default/Currency], '(', Properties[Instrument/default/Country], ')')

-# Concatenate 'Name - LUID':
+# Return 'Name - LUID':

-concat(Name, ' - ', Luid)
+Concat(Name, ' - ', Luid)

 Numeric mapping